MicrosoftDocs/azure-media-services/media-services/latest/architecture-azure-ad-content-protection.md

 ![screen for parsing JWT tokens](media/aad-ams-content-protection/subsystem.svg)

-Read [Design of a multi-DRM content protection system with access control](architecture-design-multi-drm-system.md) for more details about the subsystem.

 ## Understand the Single-page app

 The player app is a Single-page application (SPA), developed in Visual Studio Code using: